Wildfire Risk Calculator

 Vegetation Type affects ignition risk and fire intensity:

 This calculator uses a simplified scoring system inspired by the Fosberg Fire Weather Index (FFWI) and the National Fire Danger Rating System (NFDRS).
 The FFWI was developed by Richard Fosberg in 1978 and combines wind speed, humidity, and temperature into a single fire danger number.
-This tool provides a general estimate — always consult local fire authority alerts for official conditions.
+This tool gives a general estimate.
+Always check your local fire authority for the official rating and any restrictions in force.

 Risk levels: